andgineer/fastapi-celery/README.md

 ## Testing

-You only need Posgtres to run test container
+You only need Posgtres to run test container.
+We use fake redis to emulate Redis, fastapi test client to emulate fastapi server.

+For DB we use `fixtures/db` that wrap and roll back all test transactions leaving DB intact after each test.

 ```console
 ./up-dev.sh -d postgres